mhorpheus/test/DFIR-Hotline.md

 ## Hotline
 ### Introduction

-The purpose of this page is to explain the IRIS Hotline operations model and document procedures.
-Content of this page should be presented to every new IRIS team member as a part of onboarding process and preparing him/her to support IRIS Hotline.
+The purpose of this page is to explain the X-Force IR Hotline operations model and document procedures.
+Content of this page should be presented to every new X-Force IR team member as a part of onboarding process and preparing him/her to support X-Force IR Hotline.

-X-Force IRIS maintains several hotline numbers in different geographies - they are used by Clients to declare an IT security incident and request IRIS assistance.
+X-Force IR maintains several hotline numbers in different geographies - they are used by Clients to declare an IT security incident and request X-Force IR assistance.
 Such call, denoted as "initial call" is used to gather basic understanding of an incident as well as client details so a Triage and Scoping call can proceed, resulting in an investigation being launched.
-IRIS uses a 24/7 available Follow the Sun Emergency Hotline.
-Using IRIS Hotline, Clients can reach a technical member of the IRIS team day or night if they are experiencing an incident.
-This is one of the main avenues our Clients use to engage IRIS and in some cases this is the Client's first impression of our organization.
+X-Force IR uses a 24/7 available Follow the Sun Emergency Hotline.
+Using X-Force IR Hotline, Clients can reach a technical member of the X-Force IR team day or night if they are experiencing an incident.
+This is one of the main avenues our Clients use to engage X-Force IR and in some cases this is the Client's first impression of our organization.
 It is important for us to remain professional and have tested procedures for handling incoming hotline calls.

 Hotline numbers are publicly available in the Internet.
 Additionally, non-subscription Clients can call the hotline and request assistance in "Ad-hoc" approach.
 Requesting assistance through a Hotline call is the only correct and reliable way to receive emergency assistance.

-The following documentation is a guideline for IRIS consultants for IRIS Hotline procedures and is a living document.
+The following documentation is a guideline for X-Force IR consultants for X-Force IR Hotline procedures and is a living document.
 If there is something you want to see documented here or explained with further detail please contact your geography Functional IR Lead (listed on the [Homepage](https://github.ibm.com/IRIS-NA/DFIR-wiki/wiki/Home)).

 ### Regional Numbers
-IRIS operates several hotline numbers in multiple countries.
-In the past IRIS geographies operated independently, working on their own with different local telecommunication providers.
+X-Force IR operates several hotline numbers in multiple countries.
+In the past X-Force IR geographies operated independently, working on their own with different local telecommunication providers.
 With introduction of [Follow the Sun for Incident Intake](#Follow-the-Sun-for-Incident-Intake), Hotline operation for all regions except Japan, have been integrated and now lead to the same on-call person.

 Please use the following tables to identify individual regional/country hotline numbers.
-The list is also available in the form of PDF [Leaflet](https://github.ibm.com/IRIS-NA/DFIR-wiki/blob/master/DFIR/IBM%20X-Force%20IRIS%20Hotline%20Numbers.pdf) to be shared with a Client.
+The list is also available in the form of PDF [Leaflet](https://github.ibm.com/IRIS-NA/DFIR-wiki/blob/master/DFIR/IBM%20X-Force%20IR%20Hotline%20Numbers.pdf) to be shared with a Client.

 #### World Wide Number
 - (+1) 312 212 8034